apache/flink/docs/content/docs/dev/table/sqlClient.md

 ### Getting help

-The documentation of the SQL client commands can be accessed by typing the `HELP` command.
+The documentation of the SQL Client commands can be accessed by typing the `HELP` command.

 See also the general [SQL]({{< ref "docs/dev/table/sql/overview" >}}) documentation.